 - Crib Sheets — A fitted crib sheet is the only thing that should be dressing up your baby's crib other than your baby!
 With lots of styles and patterns to choose from, the Aden + Anais Classic Crib Sheet is a winner with designs that fit into any nursery decor.

-- Movement Monitor — Movement monitors differ from traditional Sound Monitors and are now more popular than Video Monitors.
-They follow baby's breathing and general movement during sleep and alarm when movements are outside the "normal" range.
+- Movement Monitor — Movement monitors differ from traditional Sound Monitors and are used either alone or as a compliment to Video Monitors.
+They follow baby's breathing movements and general movement during sleep and alarm when they are outside the "normal" range.
 While they can help soothe parents' nerves, they can also interrupt needed sleep for baby and parents with false alarms which create unnecessary worry.
 Nonetheless, they are popular products that parents buy, so we tested them.
 The Best Movement Monitor Review can give you insight into movement products and how they work.
-We picked the Angelcare AC403 for Editors' Choice or the Snuza Hero if you want a wearable option.
+We picked the Babysense 7 for Editors' Choice but if you want a wearable option, the Snuza Hero SE is also deserving of an Editors' Choice award.
 None of these monitors are considered medical devices and manufacturers have sidestepped FDA testing and regulation by not promoting these as SIDS prevention devices, which they are not.

 While some of the items below are arguably optional, some parents prefer to have them for either peace-of-mind, comfort, or to complete the nursery of their dreams.